sihamhm/-SNA2/README.md

 We were then able to start our analysis.

 In order to analyse and test our hypothesis, we decided to use Google Collab in Phython.
 In order to find the two actors that have played in the most movies and the two actors that have played in the least movies.
-When we were able to extract these informations we generated a social network graph through the use of Sigma.
+When we were able to extract these informations we generated a social network graph.
 We set the four found actors as nodes and each movies as edges, so we would be able to see how famous and not so famous actors are connected.

 After doing so, we will have to find the diameter of the social network and then we have to get the betweenness centrality which is the number of times a node is included in the shortests path between other nodes in a social network and the degree centrality which would explain how well connected a node is in the network.